-- > A Non-EU citizen an international driving licence may drive in Hungary for one year from their first day of legal residence, after which time they must exchange the licence for a Hungarian one. - > If the country in which the current licence was issued is not a signatory of the United Nations Vienna Convention on Road Traffic, both a written and practical driving test may be necessary.
+- > A non-EU citizen with an international driving license may drive in Hungary for one year from their first day of legal residency.
+After this year, they must exchange their license for a Hungarian one. - > If the country that issued their current license is not a signatory to the United Nations Vienna Convention and/or Geneva Convention on Road Traffic, both a written and practical driving test may be necessary.